Travis Trice: A Michigan State Product Taking Strides In Westchester

 That’s exactly what he displayed upon his return to the Westchester County Center.

-“My thing was just trying to come in and be aggressive and find guys, but it makes my job easy when you got guys like John [Jenkins] and Keith [Wright] and some of our other bigs and wings with the way they were shooting,” Trice said.
+“My thing was just trying to come in and be aggressive and find guys, but it makes my job easy when you got guys like John and Keith and some of our other bigs and wings with the way they were shooting,” Trice said.
 “It makes it easy.”

 Trice was already known for his midrange game, but his offensive game expanded as he became more of a threat with his improved 3-point shooting.
 Not only did Trice add another scorer to the floor, but he added another playmaker to the floor.